 Some dogs who are picky eaters may refuse to eat simply because they do not like the taste of the food.
 Slowly transitioning to a new diet or new flavor of food can be helpful if you think your dog doesn’t like the food you are giving them anymore.

-Anytime your pet has an unusual symptom, I recommend consulting with your veterinarian.
+Anytime your pet has an unusual symptom, we recommend consulting with your veterinarian.
 If your pet is usually a very good eater and never skips a meal, the decreased appetite is a very concerning symptom.
-If your pet is normally a picky eater and regularly skips meals, decreased appetite may be less of a concern.
+If your pet is normally a picky eater and regularly skips meals, the decreased appetite may be less of a concern.
 If your pet misses more than one meal or is exhibiting any other symptoms, you should contact a veterinarian as soon as possible.